-Dzl is an inventor/electronics guru who has worked on a huge number of exciting projects including radio and electronics exploration and development, reverse engineering of a 1 ton ABB robot, navigation and control systems for a submarine, working with high voltage projects, special effects and extensively with sound and electronic music, among much more.
-Currently he co-runs the rapid prototyping lab at HUMTEK - the Humanities Technology program at Roskilde University in Denmark where his official title is "Technology Guru" and he provides hands-on learning to guide students through the design process including use of rapid prototyping equipment and also teaches lectures and workshops.
+Dzl has worked on a huge number of exciting projects including radio and electronics exploration and development, reverse engineering of a 1 ton ABB robot, navigation and control systems for a submarine, guidance system and pressure sensor for a rocket, working with high voltage projects, special effects and extensively with sound and electronic music, among much more.

 Vanessa is an Interaction Designer with a Master’s degree from Malmö University in Sweden, and has completed creating the ideal circumstances for learning, interacting, and understanding one another while working with TAT, The Astonishing Tribe and HCIED2008 and HCIED2009.
 She has worked with a diverse range of companies and organizations, finding, analyzing and solving problems or creating experiences for them.

 Everybody Knows Frank is a network for creative people who are inventors, thinkers, engineers, geeks, tinkerers, modders, conceptualists, designers, hackers, makers, artists, and all those creating experiences for others.
 GeekPhysical is the co-creator of Everybody Knows Frank, working with Majken Kramer Overgaard to create opportunities for people to connect and collaborate.
+This network aims at bringing together all the people in the Öresund Region, and soon, the Scandinavian region, who work with technology in creative, innovative ways.
 We invite both creators and possible partners to participate.
-The goal is to create discussions between creative, innovative people who can help each other, collaborate, form possible partnerships, introduce networks, and be introduced to the people they possibly want to partner up with.
-Visit Everybody Knows Frank online here
+The goal is to create discussions between creative, innovative people who can help each other, collaborate, form possible partnerships, introduce networks, and be introduced to the people they possibly want to partner up with..

 illutron is a Collaborative Interactive Arts Studio in the South Harbour of Copenhagen, Denmark.
 It's based on a 480ton ship which is our workshop and events venue.
 Dzl and Vanessa work as part of the ship's crew, Vanessa is the Events Manager and Dzl is the Electronics and Robot Guru.
 We use recycled technology to create amazing things.
 Some of the highlights of the past year have been the Dangerous Playground installation at Roskilde Festival 2010, the beautiful song of the singing plant, the charming and clever 1 ton ABB robot at Odense's Brandts museum, the fun and cheeky Ladies and Mens Room mixup, the cultural festival, KulturSYDhavn, and many more projects that can be explored on their website!